bipin0x01/portfolio/_posts/2021-07-12-Introduction to Assembly.md

 tags: [Assembly Language]
 style:
 color:
-description: Assembly Language is something that is required to further get into Reverse Engineering, Binary Exploitation and low level attacks like Buffer Overflow Attacks.
-So, getting a basic understanding of the basic concepts is always fruitful.
-In this blog, I will try the basics of how computer programs work and the rise of reverse engineering.
+description: Assembly Language is required to get further into Reverse Engineering, Binary Exploitation and low level attacks like Buffer Overflow Attacks.
+So, getting a understanding of the basic concepts is always fruitful.
+In this blog, I will try to cover the basics of how computer programs goes through the process from being written to execution and processing.
 ---

 ![Introduction to Assembly](https://beningo-embedded-group.s3.amazonaws.com/2020/06/AdobeStock_135663532-825x510.jpeg)